 Results

-Dose response modelling
+Dose-response modelling

-The reference panel strains WHO F - WHO G were exposed to azithromycin, gentamicin, ciprofloxacin, cefixime, ceftriaxone, tetracycline, penicillin G and spectinomycin for a time course from 0-15 hours (Figure S1).
-After six hours the difference between dead and viable bacteria was pronounced enough to fit dose-response curves to the data.
-For the endpoint of six hours the coefficient of variation was calculated for the EC50 of three independent experiments (Figure S2).
-The coefficient of variation ranged between 1.80% -101% , the mean was 30%.
-A training dataset of 84 clinical isolates was analysed (280 observations).
-In resistant strains the curves were shifted towards higher concentrations, indicating increased potency (EC50).
-The correlation for all antimicrobials together was 0.83 (Figure 1 A).
-Compared to the Etest values the EC50 values were systematically lower with a median of -1.67 (Figure 1 B).
-The parameters were used to predict the in a validation set of 40 blinded strains.
-This prediction shifts the median of the distribution to -0.11.
-The essential agreement between Etest and the predicted MIC was below 50% for all antimicrobials.
-Deviations from Etest were found to be up to 8 doubling dilutions.
-The 75% percent quartiles for the deviations were larger for azithromycin, cefixime and ceftriaxone compared to ciprofloxacin, penicillin G, spectinomycin and tetracycline.
+The 2008 WHO reference strains (n=8) were exposed to ceftriaxone, cefixime, azithromycin, spectinomycin, ciprofloxacin, gentamicin, tetracycline, and penicillin G for a time course from 0 to 15 hours (Figure S1).
+After six hours, the difference between dead and viable gonococcal cells was sufficiently pronounced to fit dose-response curves to the data.
+For this endpoint of six hours, the coefficient of variation was calculated for the EC50 of three independent experiments (Figure S2).
+The coefficient of variation ranged from 1.80% to 101% , the mean was 30%.
+An initial dataset including 84 clinical blinded isolates was analysed (280 observations) to develop a regression model for estimating the MIC.
+In resistant strains, the dose-response curves were shifted towards higher concentrations, indicating decreased potency.
+The correlation between the Etest MICs and EC50 values for all antimicrobials together was 0.83 (Figure 1 A).
+Compared to the Etest values, the EC50 values were systematically lower with a median deviation of -1.67 doubling dilution (Figure 1 B).
+These parameters were used to predict the MICs of all antimicrobials in the 40 blinded strains examined for validation of the final assay.
+This prediction shifted the median deviation of the distribution to -0.11 doubling dilution.
+The essential agreement between the exact Etest MICs and the predicted MICs was below 50% for all antimicrobials.
+The 75% percent quartiles for the deviations were larger for azithromycin, cefixime and ceftriaxone compared to ciprofloxacin, penicillin G, spectinomycin and tetracycline (Figure 1C).

 Categorical agreement

-The Etest MICs were classified according to EUCAST 2016 resistance breakpoints in the categories susceptible, intermediary and resistant (Figure 3).
-Gentamicin was not analysed because not resistance breakpoints exist.
-Spectinomycin included 7 resistant strains, those were correctly recognized as resistant but since they were above limit of detection they were not included in the comparison with Etest.
-The antimicrobials tetracycline and penicillin G did not contain major errors.
-For ciprofloxacin one strain was misclassified as resistant.
-False positive misclassifications (S to R) occurred for azithromycin (6%), cefixime (22%), and ceftriaxone (29%), ciprofloxacin (1%) and tetracycline (1%).
-False negative misclassifications (R to S) occurred for azithromycin (1%) and ceftriaxone (1%).
-A high amount of misclassifications (38 cases) was found be caused by values close to the breakpoints that had confidence intervals spanning two categories.
-Overall the sensitivity of the assay was 99.4% (95% CI: 97.9-99.3) and the specificity 72.5% (95% CI: 66.7-77.8).
+The Etest and predicted MICs were classified as susceptible, intermediate and resistant according to the EUCAST 2016 resistance breakpoints30 (Figure 2).
+Gentamicin MICs were not categorised because no resistance breakpoint exist.
+Furthermore, seven strains were correctly identified as resistant to spectinomycin, however, they were above limit of detection due to their high-level resistance and, accordingly, could not be included in the comparison with Etest.
+For spectinomycin?, tetracycline and penicillin G, no major errors were identified.
+False positive misclassifications (S to R), i.e. major errors, occurred for ceftriaxone (29%), cefixime (22%), azithromycin (6%), ciprofloxacin (1%) and tetracycline (1%).
+False negative misclassifications (R to S), i.e. very major errors, were very rare and only identified for ceftriaxone (1%) and azithromycin (1%).
+A high number of misclassifications (38 cases) was due to MIC values close to the susceptibility or resistance breakpoints and had CIs spanning two categories (Figure 2).
+Overall the sensitivity of the assay, i.e. correctly classifying resistant strains, was 99.4% (95% CI: 97.9-99.3) and the specificity was 72.5% (95% CI: 66.7-77.8).

 Hill coefficients

-The hill coefficients of the pharmacodynamic functions were compared across all samples.
+The Hill coefficients of the pharmacodynamic functions were compared across all samples.
 The mean of this parameter gradually increased from ceftriaxone (1.8) to cefixime (2), tetracycline (2.1), penicillin G (2.3), azithromycin (2.5), spectinomycin (2.9) and was highest for gentamicin (3.3).
-A pairwise t-test showed that the differences between the antimicrobials were significant when the distance between the means was larger than 0.5 (Figure 2 A).
-Tetracycline, spectinomycin and azithromycin were found in a third cluster.
+A pairwise t-test showed that the differences between the antimicrobials were significant when the distance between the means was larger than 0.5 (Figure 3A).
 The differences between susceptible and resistant strains were not significant.
-Furthermore, hierarchical clustering found three main clusters (Figure 2 B).
-The beta lactams ceftriaxone, cefixime and penicillin G were found in one cluster.
+Furthermore, hierarchical clustering found three main clusters (Figure 3B).
+The -lactams ceftriaxone, cefixime and penicillin G were found in one cluster.
 Ciprofloxacin and gentamicin were found in a second cluster and azithromycin, tetracycline and spectinomycin in a third cluster.

 Discussion